-When a divisional dean or other administrator is applying for promotion or midterm advancement, his or her performance of duties as a divisional dean will be considered for service, but not as a substitute for teaching or scholarly activity.
+When a divisional dean or other administrator is applying for promotion or midterm advancement, their performance of duties as a divisional dean will be considered for service, but not as a substitute for teaching or scholarly activity.
 No faculty member is promoted as a divisional dean or other administrator, but only as a faculty member.